Please refer to Appendix A for a glossary of defined terms.

 At our Office, professional dental services are performed by Service Providers.
 All dentists performing professional services at the Office are Members of the College.
-All institutional health care services performed in the Office, are provided by our Affiliate.
-We have appointed our Affiliate as our delegated representative pursuant to section 4(4) of the Legislation.
-To facilitate the ability of our Affiliate to carry out its responsibilities to us, your Personal Information may be disclosed to, used by, and collected by our Affiliate.
+All institutional health care services performed in the Office are provided by our Affiliate.
+We have appointed our Affiliate as our delegated representative pursuant to section 4(4) of PIPA To facilitate the ability of our Affiliate to carry out its responsibilities to us, your Personal Information may be disclosed to, used by, and collected by our Affiliate.

-All actions by our Affiliate in respect of your Personal Information shall be in compliance with this Privacy and Anti-Spam Code and Privacy Legislation.
-By providing your Personal Information to this Office, you are consenting to its use by us, the Service Providers and our Affiliate.
-We have permitted our Affiliate to collect, use or, disclose, retain, or dispose of our patients’ Personal Information which we ourselves may collect, use, disclose, retain, or dispose of provided that its actions are not contrary to the limits imposed by use, the Legislation, or such other applicable law.
+All actions by our Affiliate in respect of your Personal Information shall be in compliance with this Code and Privacy Legislation.
+By providing your Personal Information to this Office or by using our services, you are consenting to its use by us, the third parties listed above, the Service Providers and our Affiliate, as set out in this Code.
+We have permitted our Affiliate to collect, use or, disclose, retain, or dispose of our patients’ Personal Information which we ourselves may collect, use, disclose, retain, or dispose of provided that its actions are not contrary to the limits imposed by us, Privacy Laws, or such other applicable law.
 We have informed our Affiliate of its duties under the Legislation.

 This Office is responsible for information in our possession or custody, including information that has been transferred to a third party for processing.

 Our Office will implement policies and practices to give effect to the principles regarding the collection, use and disclosure of Personal Information, including:

 - training staff about this Code and our practices;

 - establishing procedures to receive and respond to complaints and inquiries regarding Personal Information; and